 Goodwin Sands MCZ

 Goodwin Sands, notorious for centuries of shipwrecks, is a key foraging ground for seabirds, and an important nursery ground for fish species such as cod, sandeels and plaice.
 It is also one of the only two seal haul-out (resting and pupping) site in the South East for common and grey seals.
-Beds of blue mussels are mixed in with the sandy tubes of thousands of tiny ross worms.
+The sandy tubes of thousands of tiny ross worms are mixed in with beds of blue mussels.
 Together these form complex habitats providing shelter and food for many animals such as crabs, anemones, molluscs and various fish species, and a breeding site for thornback rays.

 MPA TypeMarine Conservation Zone